Denver Public Schools will be a national leader to ensure that all students with special education needs will be taught in an inclusive environment.

 Assessment Library (formerly SEAK) - DPS AL supports assessments for many different departments including special education, psychology, social work, speech and language, occupational and physical therapy, gifted and talented and our low-incidence disability team and our new name reflects our broader focus.

 IRC - Currently, the IRC is closed indefinitely.
 SEO is gathering a multidisciplinary team to redesign the space and the services it offers to the staff in SEO.
 Stay tuned for information on the new IRC!

-SEAS - Special Education Assessment Services (SEAS) provides support with the evaluation of students whose primary language is Spanish.
+Bilingual Assessment Team (SEAS) - Bilingual Assessment Team (SEAS) provides support with the evaluation of students whose primary language is Spanish.
 SEAS should be contacted whenever a child is being considered for special education eligibility and the child's native language is Spanish.
-You will be prompted to enter your DPS ID and password to enter the SEAS referral system.
+You will be prompted to enter your DPS ID and password to enter the Bilingual Assessment Team referral system.

 Director, Special Education

 Director, Special Services

 Senior Manager of Secondary Schools